Joseph T. Deters

 Justice Deters was elected statewide as Ohio Treasurer for two terms, in 1998 and 2002.
 As treasurer, he was responsible for collecting, managing, and investing more than $11 billion in assets for the state.

 He served as Hamilton County Clerk of Courts from 1988-1992.
 The justice spent the first six years of his legal career as an assistant Hamilton County prosecutor.

-Justice Deters received his undergraduate and law degrees from the University of Cincinnati, where he was recognized as a distinguished alumnus.
+Justice Deters received his undergraduate and law degrees from the University of Cincinnati.
+He received the U.C.
+Law School's Nicholas Longworth III Alumni Achievement Award in 1997 for outstanding contributions in legal practice and public and community service.
 He is a member of the Cincinnati Bar Association and various civic organizations.
 He previously served on the University of Cincinnati Board of Trustees, Ohio Organized Crime Commission, and the Southern Ohio Leukemia Foundation.